someparty/someparty/source/store/under-the-circumstances.html.markdown

 **Is it safe to order these online?**

 The online store hosted by Shopify and the Shopify Payments processor handles the credit card transactions.
-PayPal is also available upon checkout if you wish.
+PayPal and Google Pay are also available upon checkout if you wish to go that route.
 Some Party never touches the card numbers, so everything's entirely PCI compliant if that means anything to you.

 <div class="tc dib mv3">
  <a href="https://some-party.myshopify.com/cart/31563899207813:1?channel=buy_button" target="_blank" class="bn ttu link white bg-purple dim f4 ph4 pv3 lh-copy h2">Buy Now</a>
 </div>